Please refer to the tabs on the left for information.

 I am so excited to begin my 25th year of teaching!
 I love sharing my

 love of music with others!
 I have been married to my best friend

-at Perry HS and Jax, 13, who is in the 8th grade at SMS.
+at Perry HS and Jax, 14, a freshmen at Perry.
 We

-also have 1 fur baby named Toby.
+also have 2 fur babies; Scrappy and Toby.
 We love spending

 time as a family.
 A couple of our favorite activities are camping,